 Currently pre-requisite courses are offered most fall and spring semesters, as well as summer, and students may take or have taken these courses at other institutions.
 The histology specific courses are offered as such, BIOL 364 Histology is offered at a minimum twice per year, fall, spring, and summer.
 BIOL 483 Histological Techniques is currently offered once a year during the summer.
 BIOL 364 is a pre-requisite for BIOL 483, but it is possible to concurrently take both with instructor approval.
-We have found that to be helpful in moving students through the program at a logical pace based on their education background.
-(See Appendix A for curriculum map).
+There is also an option pending clinical site approval to do the laboratory portion of BIOL 483 at a clinical site as opposed to on campus at SCSU (See Appendix A for curriculum map).